Social Hour

 “You had a once-in-a-year day today.”

 Wildlife experiences tend to be easier to describe in feelings than in frequency.
-Even then, I find myself taking days, months, or even years to find the right words to accompany an image.
+Even then, I often find myself taking days, months, or even years to find the right words to accompany an image.

 So, this time, I let my guide to do it for me.